TomCrypto/final-project/README.txt

     then compile the program using `make` or by having Visual Studio build it.

-    The compiled program will be generated in the `bin` folder and can then be run - note that the working directory of the program should be the root of the project, so for Windows double-clicking will work, for Linux please cd into the `bin` folder before executing the program, i.e. as follows:
+    The compiled program will be generated in the `bin` folder and can then be run, note that the working directory of the program is the `bin` folder so for Windows double-clicking will work, for Linux please cd into the folder before executing the program, e.g. as follows:

         make && cd bin && ./Project; cd ..

+    The following dependencies are not provided and need to be installed:

+       OpenGL, GLU, GLUT

 Folder Contents
 ---------------